OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 ##### Octave Dependencies for Debian Based Distributions

-- sudo apt-get install git cmake build-essential octave octave-headers qt4-dev-tools

-If you are running Ubuntu 12.10 or newer, you will need to replace octave-headers with liboctave-dev :

-- sudo apt-get install git cmake build-essential octave liboctave-dev qt4-dev-tools
+The following command line can be used as a starting point to install required libraries `sudo apt-get install git cmake build-essential octave liboctave-dev qtbase5-dev qtscript5-dev`

 #### ODB support